parksw3/parksw3.github.io/about.md

 Who am I?
 ----

-My name is Sang Woo Park and I'm an undergraduate student studying mathematics and statistics at McMaster University.
+My name is Daniel Park and I'm an undergraduate student studying mathematics and statistics at McMaster University.

 I enjoy solving various math problems and I'm interested in understanding biology using mathematical tools.
 My research mostly focuses on infectious disease modeling and evolutionary biology.